sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 * For larger road trips, rent a [Zipcar](http://www.zipcar.com/) (car sharing service).
 5 people in a car only end up paying $15 each, don't need to pay for gas.
-* Victor also had luck with [Getaround](https://www.getaround.com/), gas isn't covered, but it can be more convenient for renting larger vehicles and longer term (1 week) rentals.
+* Victor also had luck with [Getaround](https://www.getaround.com/).
+Gas isn't covered, but it can be more convenient for renting larger vehicles and longer term (1 week) rentals.
 A 7-seat minivan cost around $10 per person per day to rent, with plenty of mileage.

 #### Airports
 * An airport shuttle is a good alternative to taxies and BART, especially if you